 The second rule of preventing overheating is to rest if you feel any of the symptoms of dehydration coming on.
 These include weakness, dizziness, nausea, confusion and lethargy.
 Remember that you're only training, not running an actual race; there's no shame in sitting down in the shade on a warm day while your racing buddies are still out there risking heat stroke.
 Take advantage of your resting time to rehydrate and make plans for the rest of the day.
 As likely as not, your training buddies will probably join you for a moment of rest and some conversation.

 And that part about having training buddies is important: Should you experience heat stroke, you may no longer be able to help yourself and you'll need a companion to lead you to a shady spot and to call for emergency assistance.
 And should you lapse into unconsciousness, make sure your companion knows in advance not to try to force liquids into your mouth.
 You could choke on them or vomit them back up.
 It's more important that they cool you with ice packs, if any are available, and elevate your feet above the level of your head.
 To avoid heat stroke in the first place, you might even consider carrying some ice with you on hot days, so you can place it on the back of your neck to help you stay cool.

 Finally, should you find yourself needing to train in warmer weather than you normally do, take time to acclimate yourself.
 Your body will get used to the increased temperatures and adapt, but this can take a while -- up to ten days before you can return to your full training routine.
 Until then, take it a little easier than you normally would.
 One of the main reasons for becoming a triathlete is to stay in good health.
 You want to be sure that your training routine makes you healthier and stronger.
 If you're not careful, training in the heat can do just the opposite.

-For more information about triathlon training and other related topics, follow the links on the next page.
+For more information about triathlon training and other related topics, follow the links below.